Skip to content

 Learn More

-Direct and indirect care expert for individuals across childbearing continuum, with emphasis on quality and safety initiatives, education, and system level leadership.
+Direct and indirect care expert for individuals across the childbearing continuum, with emphasis on quality and safety initiatives, education, and system-level leadership.

 Learn More